airamez/Learning-Coding/README.md

 # Learning-Coding
-This is the material for a introduction to computer programming using Python
+Introduction to computer programming using Python